*This post has been updated to adjust for new portion sizes of Kodiak Cakes*

 - 1/3 cup Kodiak Cake Whole Wheat and Honey mix (the original portion was 1/3 cup, Kodiak has since increased the portion size of this mix to 1/2 cup, which increased the nutrients as well, this recipe maintained the original portions)

-- 2 tablespoons of protein powder (I used Cor-fetti Cake Batter from Cellucor, but any whey would be fine)
+- 2 tablespoons of protein powder (I used Cor-fetti Cake Batter from Cellucor for the original recipe, but any protein would be fine)

 - 1 egg white